skramm/jautocorrect/README.md

 This can be annoying when copying/pasting results to another spreadsheet document, because we usually use last names, and having the first name in first position makes it difficult to sort.

 For names with only 2 words ("John Doe"), it's easy to separate them into firstname and lastname into the output csv file.
-But for names with 3 words ("John Something Doe"), we run into an issue: is the last name "Doe" or "Something Doe".
+But for names with 3 words ("John Something Doe"), we run into an issue: is the lastname "Doe" or "Something Doe".
 The default behavior is to consider that the lastname is "Something Doe", but you can change that by passing the `-l` switch.
 In that case, the lastname will be "Doe" and the firstname "John Something".